Repeatedly Requesting Keychain Access

 8. You may be prompted to sign in to your Microsoft 365 account.

-3. If If the prompt returns after resetting keychain permissions, the Office suite will need to be reset.
+3. If prompt returns after resetting keychain permissions, Microsoft 365 will need to be reset.

 Related Articles (1)